Tactile-based Exploration, Mapping and Navigation with Collision-Resilient Aerial Vehicles: Tactile-based Motion Primitives and Missions

-The ability to explore the environment by maintaining contact can be used to generate a map of the obstacle.
-This synthesized map can be used for motion planning by XPLORER or other autonomous robots.
-The overview of the contact-based mapping framework is depicted in Alg. \ref{alg:Mapping}.
-The algorithm utilizes the $ {_b\boldsymbol{\hat\delta_f}} $, the CAD model of XPLORER, and the global pose to generate the obstacle boundary map.
-We use the Open3D library\cite{ZP18} for processing the point cloud generated.
+The ability to explore the environment while maintaining contact can be utilized to generate an obstacle map.
+This map can then be used for motion planning by XPLORER or other autonomous robots.
+The algorithm utilizes the $ {\boldsymbol{\hat\delta_f}} $, the CAD model of XPLORER, and the global pose to generate the obstacle boundary map.
+We use the Open3D library\cite{ZP18} to process the point cloud generated.